 Recognition by senior leadership is often delivered during an all-hands meeting, or in a company-wide update.
 Individuals are sometimes singled out for an outstanding achievement; however, it’s much more common to see senior leadership recognition be given at the department or team level.

-For example: “Congratulations to our legendary Customer Success team for another quarter with zero churn.”
+For example: “Congratulations to our legendary Customer Success team for another quarter with zero churn.
+This is a perfect example of our 'customer obsession' core value in action.”

 Management recognition is one of the broadest and most common formats of employee recognition given in many organizations.
 Management recognition can be formal or informal, and given at a group or individual level.
 A department head may recognize the contributions of a team, or a team lead may do the same for a direct report.